-After a good night’s sleep, it’s normal to expect a good day ahead.
-But what if you are caught off guard and wake up with hang-over-like dizziness?
-All your activities planned for the day may not happen while you figure out what and why it’s happening.
-Or, if you’re familiar with the symptoms, you’re probably wondering what the best approach is for vertigo relief.
+Waking up dizzy?
+After a good night's sleep, it's normal to expect a good day ahead.
+But what if you are caught off guard and end up waking up dizzy?
+All your activities planned for the day may not happen while you lay in bed pondering answers to the questions swirling in your head “Why did I wake up dizzy today?” or “Why am I dizzy when I wake up?”
+And if this has happened to you before enough that you're already familiar with the symptoms, “What the best approaches to avoid dizziness in the morning?”

-There are a few different reasons someone might experience vertigo attacks in the morning.
-It can be worrisome or scary, so we recommend tracing the root cause, so you become fully aware of why or how it’s happening.
-Here are some of the commonly reported causes of dizzying spells in the morning:
+There are a few different reasons why you waking up dizzy and off-balance.
+We understand that it can be worrisome or scary, so we recommend tracing the root cause, in order to be fully aware of why or how it's happening.
+Here are some of the commonly reported causes of dizziness in the morning:

 Taking certain medications before sleeping can cause morning dizziness.
 So, we suggest looking into the drugs you take and speaking with your physician for alternatives or dosage adjustments.

 Dehydration can cause morning dizziness, especially after a night of drinking too much alcohol.
 Notably, dehydration can also occur if you have a medical condition involving high blood sugar or if you sweat excessively.

 Reduced blood flow to the brain may lead to dizziness or fainting in certain situations.
 This can be why you experience dizziness when lying down or when standing up.
 Sometimes a misalignment in your upper cervical spine may contribute to restricted blood flow, leading to vertigo episodes.

 Sometimes, people wake up dizzy due to low blood sugar, a common occurrence if someone has diabetes and takes insulin or other prescriptions.
 However, if you slept the night before without having enough to eat or take medications in high dosages, you can become hypoglycemic in the morning, leaving you feeling dizzy.